jrlasak/databricks_data_engineer_associate_cert_prep/README.md

 3. Proceed through the notebooks in numerical order, starting with `01_Environment_Setup_Unity_Catalog.py`.

 Each notebook contains exercises marked with `TODO` and corresponding solutions for you to check your work.
 Good luck!

----

-## Prerequisites and Requirements

-**Workspace Requirements:**
-- Full Databricks workspace (trial, paid, or academic) with Unity Catalog enabled
-- Free Community Edition does NOT support Unity Catalog

-**Important Setup Step:**

-Notebook 01 includes detailed instructions for setting up security groups required for governance exercises (notebooks 01 and 07).
-Follow the step-by-step guide in that notebook to create the required groups via the Admin Console before proceeding with later notebooks.